 If you have been granted a residence permit before or during the pandemic and now need an entry visa to travel to Norway and start your stay as an au pair, you must send an updated contract on cultural exchange (pdf, 782 kB) and an updated questionnaire to be completed by the au pair.
 UDI needs this information to decide whether you still meet the criteria for entering Norway and being an au pair.

-If you have an expired residence permit in another country, the UDI cannot decide that you may stay in that country while you are waiting to be allowed entry to Norway.
-As a main rule, you must return to your home country if you no longer have a valid residence permit in another country.
+If you have an expired residence permit in another country, UDI cannot decide that you are allowed to stay in this country while you are waiting to be able to enter Norway.
+In principle, you must return to your home country if you no longer have a valid residence permit in another country.
 You may need to check with the authorities of the country you are in if you may stay there.
-If you choose to stay in a country without being allowed to do so, it is at your own risk.
+If you choose to stay in a country where you are not allowed to be, you do so at your own risk.

-If you do not wish to have your application processed, you can request to withdraw the case by submitting a written confirmation.
-You can upload the confirmation on UDI's website.
-Unfortunately, you will not be refunded the application fee if you withdraw your application.
+If you no longer wish to have your application processed, you can request that the case be withdrawn by sending a written confirmation to UDI.
+You can upload the confirmation on our website.
+Unfortunately, you cannot get the application fee refunded if you withdraw your application.